cbarcl01/HiC-project/README.md

 You will require Miniconda and git to run this pipeline.
 This pipeline has been prepared for a linux terminal in BASH.

-Please note that SALSA2 is a tool in development and therefore you will need to use the specified versions for Python, BOOST libraries and Networkx.
+Please note that SALSA2 is a tool in development and if installing manually you will need to use the specified versions for Python, BOOST libraries and Networkx.
 For more information on the tool itself, as well as additional functionality, please see the github repository for [SALSA2](https://github.com/marbl/SALSA).

+Please be aware that conflicts in the python versions needed for each tool (version 2.7 for SALSA2 and >=3.1 for snakemake) has required different environments.
+The snakemake environment will be created from the `environment.yaml` file in the `envs` folder, while the pipeline itself will create another environment, within snakemake, to run SALSA2 - this environment has been called `SALSAenvironment`.
+Please ensure the environments are both stored in the envs folder so that the pipeline works correctly.

 **Clone repository**